Evolution Explained: From Bacteria to Humans

-- Saurischians (meaning "lizard-hipped") included beastly carnivores like Tyrannosaurus Rex and Giganotosaurus, as well as massive long-necked herbivores like Diplodocus and Brachiosaurus.
+- Saurischians (meaning "lizard-hipped") included carnivores like Tyrannosaurus Rex and Giganotosaurus, as well as massive long-necked herbivores like Diplodocus and Brachiosaurus.

-In nature, extinctions happen for a number of reasons, but there's always one common feature: the environment changes too rapidly for organisms to adapt.
+Extinctions happen for a number of reasons, but there's always one common feature: the environment changes too rapidly for organisms to adapt.
 Humans certainly aren't making it easier.

 The Evolution of Mammary Glands